MaksumRifai/kumparan-ar/README.md

 $ git clone https://github.com/MaksumRifai/kumparan.git

 ```
-## Download
+### Download
 Use green button above and click "Download Zip" or simply click [here](https://github.com/MaksumRifai/kumparan/archive/master.zip)

 ## Customizing
 In case you want to use your own models, simply replace the [.obj .mtl .png](https://en.m.wikipedia.org/wiki/Wavefront_.obj_file) files with yours.
 Don't forget to export your MagicaVoxel or Blender project with compatible format.
-And edit this repo, you only need to replace URL/File name with yours, and the descripted files (fset, iset, fset3) you created with your own source image.
+Then edit this repo, you only need to replace URL/File name with yours, and the descripted files (fset, iset, fset3) you created with your own source image.
 For better and faster development you can use [Spck Code/Git Editor](http://play.google.com/store/apps/details?id=io.spck) for Android, I mainly use this Way.

 <a href="https://github.com/MaksumRifai/360vr/blob/master/360vr.gif"><img src="https://raw.githubusercontent.com/MaksumRifai/360vr/master/360vr.gif" width="450"></a>
 <br/><br/>

 # References & Resources

-# A-Frame Boilerplate
+## A-Frame Boilerplate

 Web framework for building virtual reality experiences.